vueller/validator/docs/examples/vue.md

-# 🟢 Vue.js Examples
+# 🟢 Vue 3 Examples

-Complete examples for using the Universal Validator in Vue.js applications.
+Complete examples for using the validator with Vue 3.

 ## 📋 Table of Contents